Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Discussion

-It is also important to note that cMCA, and contrastive learning more generally, is different from ordinary subgroup-analysis methods: almost all standard methods for subgroup-analysis require researchers to have prior knowledge about how data should be ``subgrouped.''
-For example, as compared with two of the most popular of these methods, class-specific MCA (CSA) and subgroup MCA (sMCA), cMCA allows researchers to \textit{agnostically} explore all possible latent traits from different perspectives in the space.
-In other words, while conducting cMCA, without prior knowledge, researchers need only apply different values of $\ContParam$, either with manual- or auto-selection, to derive latent dimensions or traits which could subgroup data in meaningful ways.
+It is also important to note that contrastive learning, including cMCA, is different from ordinary subgroup-analysis methods: Almost all standard methods for subgroup-analysis require researchers to have prior knowledge about how data should be ``subgrouped,'' i.e., what variables/factors may cause differences between factions of an existing group.
+For example, as compared with two alternatives of MCA for subgroup analysis, class-specific MCA (CSA) and subgroup MCA (sMCA), cMCA allows researchers to \textit{agnostically} explore all possible latent traits from different perspectives in the space.
+In other words, while conducting cMCA, without prior knowledge, researchers need only compare any two groups and apply different values of $\ContParam$, either with manual- or auto-selection, to derive latent dimensions or traits which could subgroup data.

-In contrast, both CSA and sMCA requires researchers to \textit{subjectively} subset/subgroup the original data first and then compare the derived patterns with the reference group, usually the original complete data.
-The ideas behind CSA and sMCA are similar: CSA is used to study whether a predefined subset of data-points has a different latent pattern or not; and sMCA is used to explore whether data-points distribute differently after excluding certain subgroup(s) from original data \citep{greenacre2006subset,le2010multiple}.
-Therefore, without any prior knowledge, it is almost impossible for researchers to effectively apply CSA and sMCA to objectively explore meaningful subgroups, especially when data is \textit{high-dimensional} and \textit{unstructured}, such as in our two examples.
-This is because both datasets have a considerable amount of missing values and active variables/categories.
-Given that both CSA and sMCA require researchers to manually compare the latent distribution of every possible subset of data, as one can imagine, this issue becomes much worse when the number of dimensions and missing values of data increases.
+In contrast, both CSA and sMCA require researchers to \textit{subjectively} subset/subgroup the original data along with certain traits first and then compare the derived patterns with the reference group, usually the original complete data.
+The ideas behind CSA and sMCA are similar: CSA is used to study whether a predefined subset of data points has a different latent pattern or not; sMCA is used to explore whether data points distribute differently after excluding certain subgroup(s) from the original data \cite{greenacre2006subset,le2010multiple}.
+Therefore, without any prior knowledge regarding how groups themselves could be divided, it is difficult for researchers to effectively apply CSA and sMCA to objectively explore subgroups.
+Especially, when data is \textit{high-dimensional} (as in our two examples), this becomes more difficult because finding effective subgrouping criteria from many variables is not a trivial procedure.
+This comparison by no means indicates that cMCA is superior to CSA, sMCA, or other subgroup-analysis methods.
+Rather, it shows how cMCA is an additional tool for researchers to agnostically explore latent traits.
+In that vein, we believe that this new approach can assist to extract important features from high-dimensional data to define subgroups and complement existing subgroup-analysis methods.